Frequently Asked Questions

 Feel free to call back at any time to add or update information or to just check on the status of your tip.
 Make sure you give your personal code when you call; otherwise Crime Stoppers will not give you any information about your tip.

 Q- What happens after I’ve said all I know?

-This information is then handed over to either the police, Department of Natural Resources, or Fisheries & Oceans Canada (DFO) for further investigation.
+This information is then handed over to either the police for further investigation.
 They are the only sworn officials who can investigate crimes and arrest and charge people, in order to bring them to justice.